Marketing Cloud, Trailhead...

 Data.com lets you build targeted lists for maximum efficiency in sales lead generation.
 Using this lead generation software, you can access the key decision makers.
 In the video clip, Ely gives the example of selling energy bars or juice with the goals of targeting Vice Presidents of Marketing for all the gyms or yoga centers within the Bay Area.
 Data.com, a sales prospecting tool, finds the contact information to build a targeted lead list.
 Because Data.com is a partnership with Dun & Bradstreet, the most up-to-date information is available, saving businesses research time.
 That time, over 8 hours a week, can be be spent getting out and being an ambassador for your brand, says Ely.

-Data.com is programmed on the Salesforce platform for Salesforce customers.
+Data.com is programmed on the Customer 360 Platform for Salesforce customers.
 Data.com is completely integrated within Salesforce CRM software and allows easy access to sales prospecting leads within CRM.
 Through Data.com, users can look up accounts and contacts in one click.
 Data.com has over 44 million contacts, 200+ million accounts, and 100% complete contacts.

 Sales intelligence software, Data.com provides sales prospecting and lead demand generation within Salesforce CRM.
 By building targeted lists of contacts and accounts, users can connect to millions of global contacts and companies without leaving Salesforce.
 Because Data.com is integrated with Salesforce CRM software, businesses can build targeted lists, access leads, and track the sales pipeline without leaving the CRM application.